KEACS/DAT14V1/2nd_semester/01_Introduction/README.md

 * Filestructure and Eclipse
 * Packeges and n-tier archietecture

-In the end we will look at what do before next class.
+In the end we will look at what to do before next class.

 ## Objectives ##
 After this class you will have an overview of the 2 semester software construction classes, where to find the materials used in the classes and where to hand in your exercises.